ngtquynh/PhoneAuthentication/README.md

 `{"success":true,"users":[{"phone":"1234567890","code":"763839"}]}`

 - Then let's say we submit `Phone Number` as `9798798789` to the front-end, then the backend generates the `AccessCode` as `321942`.
-  If we open the `users` url, we would see the following JSON data.
+  If we open the `users` url, we would see the following JSON data in `http://localhost:9000/users/`.

 `{"success":true,"users":[{"phone":"1234567890","code":"763839"},{"phone":"8098098098","code":"321942"}]}`